amremaish/computer-use-demo/README.md

 # Computer Use App

 A powerful AI agent that can interact with your computer through a web interface, capable of taking screenshots, running commands, editing files, and more.
-Built with FastAPI, Streamlit, and Anthropic's Claude API.
+Built with FastAPI and Anthropic's Claude API.

 ## 🚀 Features